Introduction to Arithmetic Groups: Representations of compact groups

-\begin{eg} Suppose $H$ acts continuously on a compact, metrizable space~$X$.
-The weak$^*$ topology provides $C(X)^*$ with the structure of a Frechet space (see \cref{FrechetEg}\pref{OnlyFrechet-dual}), such that $\Prob(X)$ is a compact, convex set \csee{Prob(X)cpctEx}.
-So $\Prob(X)$ is a compact, convex $H$-space \csee{HonProb(X)cont}. \end{eg}
+\begin{eg} If a group~$H$ acts continuously on a compact, metrizable space~$X$, then $\Prob(X)$ is a compact, convex $H$-space \csee{HonProb(X)cont}. \end{eg}

-\begin{rem}[(\term{Urysohn's Metrization Theorem})] Recall that a compact, Hausdorff space is metrizable iff it is \term{second countable}, so requiring a compact, separable, Hausdorff space to be metrizable is not a strong restriction. \end{rem}
+\begin{rem}[(\thmindex{Urysohn's Metrization}{Urysohn's Metrization Theorem})] Recall that a compact, Hausdorff space is metrizable if and only if it is \term{second countable}, so requiring a compact, separable, Hausdorff space to be metrizable is not a strong restriction. \end{rem}